-The occupational therapist will explain the surgery, what to expect during your hospital stay, precautionary measures for your hip and what you need to prepare for your return home after the surgery.
-The physiotherapist will explain the exercises you need to do to prepare for the surgery.
+The physiotherapist will explain the surgery, what to expect during your hospital stay, exercises for you to do to prepare for the surgery and other things you must do to prepare for the surgery and your discharge from hospital.

 You will be given a questionnaire about your situation at home.
-You must bring the completed questionnaire with you when you go to your pre-operative appointment at the Pre-Admission Unit so that the information can be validated with the occupational therapist and physiotherapist.
+You must bring the completed questionnaire with you when you go to your pre-operative appointment at the Pre-Admission Unit so that the information can be validated with the physiotherapist.